cdrage/libvirt-vm-install/README.md

   - Disable root login (use sudo)
   - Copy over your ssh key and disable ssh password login -

-## Debian
+## How to use

 ```
+▶ ./install.sh
-Usage: ./install-debian9.sh <GUEST_NAME> <PASSWORD> [BRIDGE] [RAM] [CPU] [DISK] [MAC_ADDRESS]"
+Usage: ./install.sh <OS> <GUEST_NAME> <PASSWORD> [BRIDGE] [RAM] [CPU] [DISK] [MAC_ADDRESS]"

+	OS            debian/centos
 	GUEST_NAME    Used as guest hostname, name of the VM and image file name
 	PASSWORD      Password to use with the VM (root login)
 	BRIDGE        Default: virbr0 (default interface), use br0 for a VM host
-  RAM           Default: 1024
+	RAM           Default: 2048
 	CPU           Default: 2
 	DISK          Default: 20
 	MAC_ADDRESS   allows to use specific MAC on the network, this is helpful
 	when DHCP server expects your guest to have predefined MAC

 SSH:

 	By default, authorized_keys in the root directory of this folder is copied over to the VM for root access.

 Example:

-  ./install.sh test password
+	./install.sh debian test password
 ```

 ## More Info